arecki3000/react-redux-firebase-todo-app/README.md

 To be able to see tasks user must sign up (you can use fake email).

-After signing in users will be able to:
+After signing in users are able to:
 - see tasks
 - add task
 - check/uncheck task